JKamue/EasyOpenAiTools/README.md

 EasyOpenAiTools is a lightweight wrapper allowing you to easily build chatbots based on OpenAi.
 It is built around the new [openai/openai-dotnet](https://github.com/openai/openai-dotnet) library.

+**Disclaimer:** [openai/openai-dotnet](https://github.com/openai/openai-dotnet) is currently in beta and I am very much learning and getting the hang of this as well.
+As a result breaking API changes might be frequent.

 ## Goals